kensanata/trunk/README.md

 # Trunk for Mastodon

-Trunk allows you to mass-follow a bunch of people in order to get started with [Mastodon](https://joinmastodon.org/).
-Mastodon is a free, open-source, decentralized microblogging network.
+Trunk allows you to follow a bunch of people in order to get started with [Mastodon](https://joinmastodon.org/).
+Mastodon is a free, open-source, decentralised microblogging network.

 Issues, feature requests and all that: use the [Software Wiki](https://alexschroeder.ch/software/Trunk).